Uitware/locreg/docs/getting_started.md

 ### Setup
 [Install `locreg` and Prerequisites](./install.md)

->To start using `locreg` you need to have `locreg` docker adn Azure installed on your machine.
+>To start using `locreg` you need to have: `locreg`, docker and Azure installed on your machine.

 ### Import your tunnel credentials
 ```bash